 Trumpets rims shapes were originally inspired by brass valve shapes on jazz instruments.

-We were intrigued when we learned these glasses were called the "Trumpet," so we asked our frame archivist to do a little research.
-She reports that the name and rim shape were inspired by the hexagon valves on a jazz trumpet player's instrument.
+We were intrigued when we learned these glasses were called the "Trumpet" and the rim shape were inspired by the hexagon valves on a jazz trumpet player's instrument.
 Our version of the Trumpet style eye glasses are a honey and brown color horn rim.
 Made of a specially compounded zyl that allows the frame to be thin yet sturdy, these quite sophisticated frames rest lightly on your face without any nose pads.
-Additionally, this frame is translucent in that its horn design transmits light but has sufficient diffusion to create a distinctive pattern and color scheme.
+Additionally, this frame is translucent in that it transmits light but has sufficient diffusion to create a distinctive pattern and color scheme.
 The design and workmanship are impeccable, the styling is unique and therefore the frames bespeak good breeding and taste.
-They simply are a stand-out.